stardustcafe/molecularstats/README.md

 # molecularstats
-This project came out from a simple requirement to calculate Molecular Weight and number of atoms in a mulecule for >1000 different compounds.
+This project came out from a simple requirement to calculate Molecular Weight from text and number of atoms in a mulecule for >1000 different compounds.
 I didn't get any good implementation of same and decided to make one based on pure python which also supports brackets.

 The program can:
 1. Calculate Molecular Weight and Number of Molecules for any given string with molecular formula in standard format without spacing and subscripts.